 The stranger leaves to contact the authorities and see if anyone reported the money missing.
 The new found friend and pigeon wait for the return of the stranger.
 After a few minutes,the new found friend wonders where the stranger went.
 This is how the accomplice makes his getaway.

 The Scram To Find The Stranger

 He then leaves to find the stranger.
 The pigeon is left alone, and soon wonders where everyone has gone.
 Finally, it dawns on him, maybe they are not coming back.
 Then he opens the valuables up and sees it is worthless.
 At that point he realizes he has been scammed.
 People are not used to being confused about money, and the thieves are experts at what they do.
 When the greed factor come into play, and people see a way to get money for nothing, they are easily mislead.

 This con game is very old, but still in use today.
 And it still works.
 It usually involves trying to scam the elderly because they are the most vulnerable.
 It is explained in detail here: The Top Senior Citizen Scams.

 Here is a video of a staged pigeon drop scheme in action.

 It seems our brain is programmed to react to this scam for various reasons.
 Making friends and trusting others feels good to our brains.
 It is easy to get the brain to follow along.

 Here is another experiment of the same scam and the reasons why it works so well:

-When humans are presented with friendship, we are programed to trust people.
+When humans are presented with friendship, we are programmed to trust people.
 We all have some of the internal greed that comes out when an opportunity arises.
-Then an unexpected possible increase of a lot of value peaks our interest.
+Then, an unexpected possible increase of a lot of value peaks our interest.
 We are in a circle of agreement, and get caught up with the possible new windfall.

 This is an old scam, but in order to educate people about the scams out there, the old as well as the latest need to be reviewed.